Eric Milroy: Military service

 Shortly after the outbreak of the First World War, Milroy joined the 9th Royal Scots from the Watsonian Military Training Corps in September 1914.
 On 29 December 1914, he was commissioned Second Lieutenant in the 11th Battalion Black Watch.
 He was sent to the Western Front in October 1915, and was drafted into the 8th Battalion.
 He was promoted to Lieutenant in June 1916.
 The 8th was one of five Black Watch battalions involved in the Battle of the Somme, commencing on 1 July 1916.
 On 14 July, the 8th Black Watch and the 10th Argyll and Sutherland Highlanders, as part of the 26th Brigade of the 9th (Scottish) Division, led the assault on Longueval.
 By the time Longueval was held some days later, the 8th Black Watch was reduced to 171 men.
 Milroy went missing in action on 18 July, presumed dead.

 His last letter home, written from the trenches, contains a poignant reference to the game of rugby.
-Milroy's mother never believed he was dead, according to his great nephew, Sir Eric Kinloch Anderson.
-Hoping that he would one day return, she kept a light on in the house at night, so that he could find his way up the path.
+According to his great nephew, Sir Eric Kinloch Anderson, Milroy's mother never believed he was dead.
+She believed that he would one day return home to her, and thus kept a light on in the house at night, so that he could find his way up the path.
 He is remembered on the Thiepval Memorial to the missing soldiers of the Battle of the Somme.
 In total, 31 Scottish rugby internationals were killed in action in the First World War.